Decline of Christianity in the Western world: Canada

 In 2021, Statistics Canada found that only 68% of Canadians 15 years and older reported having a religious affiliation, marking the first time the number had dipped below 70% since StatCan began tracking religious affiliation in 1985.
-Christianity remains the largest religion in Canada, in the 2021 census, 53.3% of the population identified as Christians.
+Christianity remains the largest religion in Canada; in the 2021 census, 53.3% of the population identified as Christians.

-In Quebec, since the Quiet Revolution, over 500 churches (20% of the total) have been closed or converted for non-worship based uses.
+In Quebec, since the Quiet Revolution, over 500 churches (20% of the total) have been closed or converted for non-worship–based uses.
 In the 1950s, 95% of Quebec's population went to Mass; in the present day, that number is closer to 5%.
 Despite the decline in church attendance, Christianity remains the largest religion in Quebec, where 64.82% of people were Christians, according to 2021 census.

 With the loss of Christianity's monopoly after having once been central and integral to Canadian culture and daily life, Canada has become a post-Christian and secular state.

 Mexico

 Although Mexico is the second largest Catholic country in the world in terms of members, Catholicism has been declining over the past 30 years, from 89.7% of the population in 1990 to 77.7% in 2020.
 The number of Catholics in Mexico have decreased by 20.5% since 1950.
 In 2020, 8.1% of Mexicans did not identify with any religion.

+The National Institute of Statistics and Geography (INEGI) reported that the number of evangelicals or Protestants rose from 4.9% in 1990 to 5.2% in 2000, reaching 7.6% in 2010, and 11.7% in 2020.
+The Institute estimates that 20 million Mexicans are evangelical.
+More than 17 million Mexicans are Pentecostal and Charismatic.
+There 8 million Christians independent from denominations in Mexico.